Gary Anthony Williams: Film

 Williams has appeared in films such as Undercover Brother, appearing as Smart Brother (having previously voiced the Undercover Brother character in the original internet animated series), Harold & Kumar Go to White Castle, and Soul Plane.
 On The Boondocks second-season premiere, titled "...Or Die Trying", Riley and Robert Freeman could be seen watching the Soul Plane 2 trailer, where they see Williams and John Witherspoon (the voice of Robert who was featured in the original Soul Plane) voicing fictionalized versions of themselves.
 He also voiced Sweet in The Trumpet of the Swan and a demon in the horror film Truth or Dare.
 He appeared in the film The Factory, starring John Cusack, with whom he also appeared in Midnight in the Garden of Good and Evil.
 In 2011, he narrated the feature-length documentary Ayn Rand and the Prophecy of Atlas Shrugged.
 He also played Melvin in House Party: Tonight's the Night and Anton Zeck / Bebop in Teenage Mutant Ninja Turtles: Out of the Shadows.

 Improvisational comedy

+Williams performed with the Flying Fannoli Brothers, a Los Angeles musical-improv group with Nick Jameson and Fuzzbee Morse.
+The group appeared at the fourth Big Stinkin' International Improv & Sketch Comedy Festival in Austin in 1999.

-Williams is a regular performer with the Flying Fannoli Brothers, an improv comedy band.
-He performs in the improvisational shows Cookin' With Gas and The Black Version at The Groundlings Theatre in Los Angeles.
-Williams also returns to Atlanta to perform with Laughing Matters once or twice a year.
-Since 2013 he has been a recurring performer on The CW's revival of Whose Line Is It Anyway?
+Williams has also performed in the improvisational shows Cookin' With Gas and The Black Version at The Groundlings Theatre in Los Angeles, and has returned to Atlanta to perform with Laughing Matters.
+Since 2013, he has been a recurring performer on The CW's revival of the improvisational comedy show Whose Line Is It Anyway?.